peterbednar/conll-utils/README.md

 # conllutils

-CoNLL-Utils is a Python library for processing of CoNLL-U files.
+CoNLL-Utils is a Python library for processing of CoNLL-U treebanks.

 ### Installation